burichh/gpt/README.md

 | Number of transformer layers      | 12    |                                                                                      |

 ## Training
 - For training I used HuggingFace's [FineWeb Dataset](https://huggingface.co/spaces/HuggingFaceFW/blogpost-fineweb-v1), more specifically the 10 billion token version `sample-10BT` of the [FineWeb-Edu Dataset](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu) which is a collection of high quality educational content scraped from the web.
 Since the 10 billion token dataset cannot be loaded all at once, it is separated to chunks (aka shards) of 100 million tokens.
 A batch for a single training step is loaded from these shards.
+The data preprocessing related content that I took over from Andrej can be found in `fineweb.py`
 - `TensorFloar32` precision is used [[5]] instead of the highest `float32` precision, resulting in significant speedups during the training.
 - AdamW optimizer is used instead of Adam for faster convergence (i.e. lower training loss) and better generalization performance (i.e. lower validation/test error) [[7]], [[8]].
 - The batch size is taken from the GPT-3 paper [[2]], from the GPT-3 Small architecture, where they used a 0.5 million batch size.
 Since this does not fit into a single forward-backward-update cycle (not enough GPU memory), the gradient is accumulated by iterating with smaller batches, calling forward-backward, but **without** calling update or zeroing out the gradients.
 Once we cumulatively passed roughly 0.5 million tokens, the accumulated gradients are avaraged out and used to update the model parameters.
 Then, the gradients are zeroed out, and the next gradient accumulation starts.